dotnet/roslyn/docs/features/interceptors.md

 We imagine it will be common to want to discourage explicit use of interceptor methods.
 For this use case, should consider adjusting behavior of `[EditorBrowsable]` to work in the same compilation, and encouraging generator authors to use it to prevent interceptors from appearing in lookup, etc.

-PROTOTYPE(ic): Generators often want to put things not intended to be user-visible in fire-local types.
+PROTOTYPE(ic): Generators often want to put things not intended to be user-visible in file-local types.
 This reduces the need to defend against name conflicts with other types in the user's project.
 A file-local type is not present in lookup outside of the file it is declared in.
 But, the type is *accessible* from the runtime point of view presently.
 Should we permit interceptors declared in file types to refer to other files?

 ### Editor experience